1337Misom/MjpegTFT_t4/README.md

 ### The Header
   1. The first two bytes are the fps
   2. The two following are the amount of frames in the video
-  3. And next four are the position of the aac audio
+  3. And the next four are the position of the aac audio
 ### Video
-  Each jpeg has two bytes before it with the size of the jpeg.
+  Each jpeg has two bytes before it, with the size of the jpeg.
 ### Audio
-  Audio is just an aac file behind the whole video
+  Audio is just an aac file behind the whole video.
 ## Todo
 - Some kind of API
 - Better sync with audio and video